PDIS/transcript/2024-03-21-Conversation-with-Global-Taiwan-Institute.md

 We sent these to hundreds of thousands of people.
 We use a sortition method, chose a representative sample of 450 people, and asked them to go online this Saturday, on a series of deliberations about the red lines of the platforms and how much state control is warranted for which measures.

 So think of it like a radar scanning of what people across all parties feel as the most immediate mark and what is considered proportionate for us to assign a liability scheme.
-And once that is collected, we send it to the department and say, there's this is special anti-scam law or anti-fraud law or whatever.
-This is what the people across parties already want, so please pass it as ASAP.
+And once that is collected, we send it to the department and say, there's this is special anti-scam law or anti-fraud law or whatever — "This is what the people across parties already want, so please pass it as ASAP."

 So with this rapid coordination and rapid legislation, I think we're still in a phase where it's manageable because we took action before it got to community spread, so to speak.
 But if it's already widely community spread, then maybe some lockdown or takedown will be filled as justified.
 But just as in front of a pandemic, we try not to go there because we challenge our libertarian-ish internet regime.

-### Interviewer Woman:
+### Liza Tobin:
 I wonder if I can turn the topic to critical infrastructure.
 Clearly, this is on everybody's minds.
 How do we defend our critical infrastructure, especially in an age of AI with digitization affecting everything?
 I think in the last 6-12 months or so, more and more information has come out in the public domain about China's attacks on US critical infrastructure.

 ### Audrey Tang:
 Volt Typhoon, all sorts of typhoons.

-### Interviewer Woman:
+### Liza Tobin:
 Yes.
 It's a challenge, and the US government, frankly, hasn't gotten its hands fully around problem.
 I've also heard that in the last few years, the manufacturing sector is the most under attack.
 As the US is attempting to rebuild our manufacturing base, at the same time as we want to harness AI and automation technologies to make that efficient, we're also inadvertently adding threat vectors because there's sensors embedded in everything.

 I'm just wondering where Taiwan is on this issue of defending critical infrastructure, in particular as it pertains to the manufacturing sector and what advice you have and how far along are you in getting a handle on that problem